Compensation For Wrongful Death Claims in Charleston

 Understanding Wrongful Death Law In West Virginia

-- Who may file a wrongful death lawsuit: In West Virginia, the person who has been appointed as the personal representative of the deceased may file a wrongful death lawsuit.
+- Who may file a wrongful death lawsuit: In West Virginia, the person who has been appointed as the personal representative of the deceased may file a wrongful death lawsuit and settlement.
 Personal representatives appointed outside of West Virginia may still bring a claim provided they post bond and pay any necessary costs.

 - Statute of limitations: A personal representative has two years from the date of death to file a wrongful death lawsuit.
 We encourage you to take action as soon as possible so you do not lose your right to your day in court.